 "I'm not going to waste my time wondering what [the Trump administration] is going to do," Webber tells SFR when asked about the threat of prosecution from DHS.

 On March 26, city manager Brian Snyder sent an email on behalf of the mayor to all city employees, advising them to direct any inquiries from federal immigration agencies to the city attorney's office.
 So far, says spokesman Matt Ross, ICE has not visited any city department or asked for assistance.

-Even so, one employer tells SFR that visiting ICE agents recommended they enroll in the program, which the ACLU calls "a flawed system that is riddled with errors" that creates a national blacklist of unemployables.
+Even so, one private employer tells SFR that visiting ICE agents who visited the business recommended they enroll in E-Verify, which the ACLU calls "a flawed system that is riddled with errors" that creates a national blacklist of unemployables.